nutanix/Automation/automated-integrated-workflow/readme.md

  if the request was denied the runbook would set decision 0 and the called playbook would execute the first branch and just notify the requestor the decision, otherwise it will go ahead and perform the upgrade on the VM in the second branch.

 ## Test it out
+ - After importing and configuring all the components like requestor notified email, SMTP server in Prism Central, variables in CALM Runbook you should be ready to test an update trigger.
+ - Go to any VM and under action click run playbook
+ - It would trigger the full workflow
+ - Sitback and watch the upgrade.
+Depending on your approval process, the runbook would fire the upgrade resource playbook to perform appropriate actions.

+ As we seldomly get request from customers to design and build specific low-code and no-code workflows like this, this sample is intended for audience who wants to apply the concept on other similar automated workflows.